For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 Hide option to add discount

 Whether the option to add a discount is displayed at checkout.
-Defaults to true.
+Requires the "display discount field on the checkout" option enabled in Paddle > Checkout > Checkout settings.

 Hide option to add tax number